Top Ten Interesting and Fun Facts About Birds

 Tinamous: Shy Birds That Panic

-The Tinamous is a very timid creature.
+The Tinamous are a very timid creature.
 It is rarely seen as it is also very well camouflaged.
 They tend to creep about at ground level keeping out of everyone else's way.
 But...

 While they can fly fast, they can't fly for long.
 They're related to Ostriches, which are completely flightless.